Buying a Condo in Thailand? Here’s Why You Shouldn’t

 If you’re buying an apartment in Bangkok, you’re also hoping that the economy will improve enough over the next few decades to allow Thais to be able to afford (and want) to pay a higher price which is comparable to the appreciation of other asset classes.

-Realistically speaking, this is an unlikely scenario.
+Realistically speaking, that’s an unlikely scenario.

 Thailand faces the so-called “middle-income trap” wherein its labor becomes too expensive to supply a cheap workforce, but not advanced enough to transition to a high-tech service economy – so the country has no other option but to economically stagnate.